-‘Miss Bikini Model’ 2019 Dare Taylor Dresses As Sexy Mario In Tiny Skirt & Black Boots
+Miss Bikini Model 2019 Dare Taylor Dresses As Sexy Mario In Tiny Skirt & Black Boots

-Dare rocked fans this week when she shared a brand new Instagram update of herself sporting a skimpy little blue dress with oversize yellow buttons and a tight, red tank top underneath.
-She also added Mario’s signature red hat as she posed with her hands on her hip while flaunting her long, lean legs.
+Dare rocked fans this week when she shared a brand-new Instagram update of herself sporting a skimpy little blue dress with oversized yellow buttons and a tight, red tank top underneath.
+She also added Mario’s signature red hat as she posed with her hand on her hip while flaunting her long, lean legs.

-Taylor added a pair of knee-high black boots to accessorize the look, and wore her shoulder-length brown hair styled in voluminous straight strands that fell down her back and curved around her shoulders.
+Taylor added a pair of knee-high black boots to accessorize the look.
+She wore her shoulder-length brown hair styled in voluminous straight strands that fell down her back and curved around her shoulders.

 The model also donned a full face of makeup for the photo, which included darkened eyebrows, long lashes, and a bronzed glow.
 She added pink blush on her cheeks, a shimmering highlighter on her face, and a dark pink color on her lips to complete the glam look.

-Of course, Dare’s fans loved the photo, and told her so by hitting up the comment section of the post.
+Of course, Dare’s fans loved the photo and told her so by hitting up the comment section of the post.

 “The cutest Mario,” one admirer wrote.